 In retrospect, I was very happy with the Executive Suite that we had, and if given a choice, I think it would be my preference since our room was larger, and the layout seemed nicer and somewhat more private since it was on the second floor.

 Entrance to Executive Suite, showing dining table, living room and large patio

 Waiting in our room on arrival were some homemade truffles including a platinum ribbon

-Our room was a bit of a walk from the lobby, but upon arrival, I was impressed with the upgrade we received.
+Our room was a bit of a walk from the lobby, but the upgrade was impressive.
 The room was spacious and modern.

 bedroom looking towards the bathroom